 The FutureFirst programme is designed to drive financial literacy, career counselling and entrepreneurship for young ones.
 We work with non-governmental organisations (NGOs) such as Junior Achievement Nigeria (JAN) to implement FutureFirst projects.
 JAN’s programme aligns with the FutureFirst’s vision and based on the curriculum, we have positively impacted students in different locations across the country.
 Through our partnership with JAN, senior secondary school students were provided with practical business experience through the organisation and operation of an after-school business enterprise incubation programme.

-The JAN programme is also connected to the Company of the Year (COY) competition.
-COY, sponsored by FirstBank, is a competition organised to promote financial inclusion, creativity, entrepreneurship, collective thinking and team work amongst secondary school students, whilst driving their preparedness for university education and subsequent stages of life.
-This programme is aimed at influencing the economic growth and development in the respective Junior Achievement Worldwide member countries and the world at large.
+The JAN program is also connected to the Company of the Year (COY) competition.
+COY, sponsored by FirstBank, is a competition organized to promote financial inclusion, creativity, entrepreneurship, collective thinking and teamwork amongst secondary school students, whilst driving their preparedness for university education and subsequent stages of life.
+This program is aimed at influencing the economic growth and development in the respective Junior Achievement Worldwide member countries and the world at large.

 The Inventive Explorers from Caro Favoured School, Ajegunle in Nigeria won three different categories: Regional Company of the Year (RCOY), National Company of the Year (NCOY), and Company of the Year (COY) Africa competitions.
 The latter took place in Accra, Ghana on Friday, December 8, 2018.
 The Inventive Explorers won the competitions with an inventive user-friendly and portable mobile traffic light designed to reduce accidents.
 The team was equally awarded the Coca-Cola Excellence in Teamwork Awards and the FedEx Access Award, for having a business that best demonstrates the ability to transcend national borders.